Flank/flank-dashboard/metrics/web/docs/features/builds_aggregation/01_builds_aggregation_design.md

 - Implement the `BuildDayRepository` interface with appropriate methods.
 - Add the `BuildDay` entity with fields that come from a remote API.
-- Add the `ReceiveBuildDayProjectMetricsUpdates` usecase with the `ProjectIdParam`.
+- Add the `ReceiveBuildDayProjectMetricsUpdates` usecase.

 The following class diagram demonstrates the domain layer structure: